dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 ### Deepfakes

 Deepfakes created a [lot](https://edition.cnn.com/2019/04/26/tech/ai-deepfake-detection-2020/index.html) of [buzz](https://www.nytimes.com/2018/03/04/technology/fake-videos-deepfakes.html) and I mean a [lot](https://www.vice.com/en_us/article/594qx5/there-is-no-tech-solution-to-deepfakes), [lot](https://www.economist.com/science-and-technology/2017/07/01/fake-news-you-aint-seen-nothing-yet) and there is a [YouTube channel](https://www.youtube.com/channel/UCUix6Sk2MZkVOr5PWQrtH1g/videos) for it too.
-We will be looking at two types of deepfake : the face-swapping one and mona-lisa speaking one.
+We will be looking at two types of deepfakes : the face-swapping one and mona-lisa speaking one.
 We will explore both.

 ### Faceswap GANs